MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/09/devtools-117.md

 <!-- ====================================================================== -->
-## Console in Quick View opens with normal content while in Focus Mode
+## Console has content when re-opened in Quick View

-Before Microsoft Edge 117, when you opened the Console tool in Quick View (the secondary toolbar and panel in Focus Mode), the contents would be blank after closing and re-opening.
+Before Microsoft Edge 117, the Console was blank after closing and then re-opening the Console tool in Quick View (the secondary toolbar and panel in Focus Mode).
 This issue has been resolved; the Console re-opens with the expected content.

 <!-- ====================================================================== -->
-## Accessibility Fixes
+## Accessibility fixes

 In Microsoft Edge 117, the following accessibility issues have been addressed: